PandaXass/k8s-events-streamer/README.md

 # Known issue

 * Model objects should tolerate None in place of empty lists https://github.com/kubernetes-client/python/issues/376.<br/>
-For now we have to patch the class in our code to workaround this issue.
+For now we just ignore the _ValueError_ exceptions.

 # Configuration